 Initially, he says he was scared about what sobriety would do to his personality and his creativity.

 "The changes can't all be good changes," he says.
 "There's got to be something that you're losing there, some kind of potency, or humor even, or some sort of attractiveness — not only to the person you're with romantically, but to your family, to your friends."

 But his fears have thus far proven unfounded.
-Shires has since become his wife, and his solo album, Southeastern — some songs from which he plays for Gross — has been turning heads.
+Shires has since become his wife, and his new solo album, Southeastern — some songs from which he plays for Gross — has been turning heads.
 In these songs, Isbell, a former member of Drive-By Truckers and current frontman for The 400 Unit, lays himself eloquently and emotionally bare.

 While long-recognized as a brilliant songwriter, Isbell credits sobriety with his newfound openness on Southeastern.

 "I think there's an openness you really have to accept if you're going to make a change like that," Isbell says.
 "You have to be all right with saying, 'I have weaknesses.'